 This position provides personal care assistance (PCA) services and support for people with disabilities living independently in the community.
-This includes the elderly and other with special health care needs.
+This includes the elderly and others with special health care needs.
 PCA services are provided in the recipient’s home or in the community when normal life activities take him/her outside the home.
-PCAs help recipients with activities of daily living, health-related procedures and tasks, observation and redirection of behaviors and instrumental activities of daily living.
+PCAs help recipients with activities of daily living, health-related procedures and tasks, observation and redirection of behaviors, and instrumental activities of daily living.

 A. Education and Experience

-- Eighteen (18) years if age.
+- Eighteen (18) years of age.
 If sixteen (16) to seventeen (17) years of age, the individual may be employed by only one PCA provider agency and will be supervised by a QP every sixty (60) days.

 - Be able to provide covered PCA services according to the personal Care Plan.

-B. Certificates, Licensure and Registration
+B. Certificates, Licensure, and Registration

 - United States Citizenship or evidence of a valid Alien Work Permit.